spergmoment/FederalBot/README.md

 # FederalBot: Discord's Democracy
 A bot that was specifically made for my server, "United Discord Democracy", or U.D.D for short.
 It's a democratic server, with the people put first.
 This bot is the basis for the entire system.

+This is not a school project, or anything like that.
+Just wanted to make a good, unique bot for Discord.
 # Useful Stuff
 For understanding what discord.js is: https://www.discordjs.guide